jundalisay/sp/content/en/research/indian/gospel/chapter-19.md

 I saw a sādhu on the bank of the Narmada.
 He repeated the Gayatri mentally.
 It so thrilled him that the hair on his body stood on end.
 And when he repeated the Gayatri and Om aloud, it thrilled those who sat near him and caused their hair to stand on end."

 The Master was in the mood of a child.
 Being hungry he said to M., "What have you brought for me?"
-Looking at Rākhāl he went into samādhi.
+Looking at Rakhal he went into samādhi.

 He was gradually coming down to the normal plane.
 To bring his mind back to the consciousness of the body, he said: "I shall eat some jilipi.
 I shall drink some water."
 Weeping like a child, he said to the Divine Mother: "O Brahmamayi!
 O Mother!
 Why hast Thou done this to me?
 My arm is badly hurt.
 (To the devotees) Will I be all right again?"
 They consoled him, as one would a child, and said: "Surely.
 You will be quite well again."

-MASTER (to Rākhāl): "You aren't to blame for it, though you are living here to look after me; for even if you had accompanied me, you certainly wouldn't have gone up to the railing."
+MASTER (to Rakhal): "You aren't to blame for it, though you are living here to look after me; for even if you had accompanied me, you certainly wouldn't have gone up to the railing."

 The Master again went into a spiritual mood and said: "Om!
 Om!
 Om!
 Mother, what is this that I am saying?
 Don't make me unconscious, Mother, with the Knowledge of